modhpranav/profile/README.md

 ## Ongoing Projects:
 - [Extension for Skill identifier](https://github.com/modhpranav/skills-highlighter-extension): Get to Know matching skills from your resume and job description.
 - [Resume Parser](https://github.com/modhpranav/resume-parser): Parse Resume and fetch skills (Just like ATS scanner, but more than that :D)
+- [Job Parser from Web](https://github.com/modhpranav/JobCollectionPipeline): Parse Job listings from various sources and feed to processing using Java, Python, Kafka.

 ## Python Programming Projects: